LOOSE-LIPS/loose-lips-2.0/src/routes/blog/editors-pick-trypheme-cpu-records/index.md

 banner:
   - imported/editors-pick-trypheme-cpu-records/image1039.jpeg
 description: >-
-  It&rsquo;s rare in this day and age to experience music that is truly original &#8211; seldom do I hear something that really manages to stimulate my senses or spark sentiments in new ways.
-However, after seeing French electronic artist Tryph&egrave;me&#39;s live performance in Manchester last Autumn, I was left feeling overwhelmed, amazed and itching for [...]Read More...
+  It’s rare in this day and age to experience music that is truly original – seldom do I hear something that really manages to stimulate my senses or spark sentiments in new ways.
+However, after seeing French electronic artist Tryphème's live performance in Manchester last Autumn, I was left feeling overwhelmed, amazed and itching for [...]Read More...
 published: true
 tags: interview
 featured: false